ToolShedTested

 Pros

-• $49 is the lowest price in the test -- the right starting point for light occasional fastening
+• Lowest price tier in the test -- the right starting point for light occasional fastening

 • Kit includes 1.5Ah battery and charger -- ready to use immediately